Richd0tcom/node-authx/README.md

 # node-authx

-Oauth2.0 Client-side Library for AuthX
+> An OAuth2.0 API Client-side Library for AuthX